Boating Safety Equipment & Gear Essentials

 You should always have a toolkit on board as well, even if it’s a basic one with nothing but screwdrivers and pliers to get a problematic outboard or sterndrive running again and limp back to shore.
-The toolkit should also include a flashlight, electrical tape, spare fuses, a length of tubing and a couple of hose clips.
+The boating emergency toolkit should also include:

 Add an anchor to your list of safety equipment.
 Anchors are vital to preventing a powerless boat from drifting into rocks or surf, and are very useful in non-emergency situations such as fishing or stopping for food.

 Finally, when travelling more than a couple of miles offshore, you should include an emergency position indicating radio beacon or EPIRB to your list of safety equipment.
 And of course, you should always perform a safety inspection of your boat before setting out on the water.
 Check for water in the bilge and fuel leaks, and make sure there’s more than enough fuel to get you safely back to shore.